Toru Kitajima: Biography

 Secret Sensation was released in early 2016, Kitajima's second mini-album.
 As before it featured a live track, this one being "White Silence" and a song that would be reworked on White Noise along with respective B-sides as before.
 The limited press contained two music videos, one for "Secret Sensation" and the other for "Like There is Tomorrow".

 TK's second single, "Signal", was featured as an opening for the anime 91 Days.
 "Signal" had two versions, one being a digipak release with artwork inspired by 91 Days, the other a standard jewel case.
-Both versions contained a reworked version of "Shandy", a Ling tosite sigure track from the album Still a Sigure Virgin?; and the acoustic version of "Unravel".
+Both versions contained a reworked version of "Shandy", a Ling Tosite Sigure track from the album Still a Sigure Virgin?; and the acoustic version of "Unravel".

 White Noise, being released in November 2016, featured six new tracks: a reworking of "Like There is Tomorrow", the singles "Signal" and "Secret Sensation", and a proper studio recording of "Jewel of Sin".
 The limited version featured a live DVD from the Secret Sensation Tour.
 In 2017, TK started to collaborate with Masayuki Nakano from the former electronic music band Boom Boom Satellites.

 On November 21, 2018, TK released a new single, containing the song "Katharsis" and its instrumental and TV edit versions, and a song titled "Memento".
 "Katharsis" was used as the opening theme for the second season of Tokyo Ghoul:re.
 Its music video was released on November 20, 2018.
-On December 10, 2018, it was announced that TK will perform the theme song "P.S.
+On December 10, 2018, it was announced that TK would perform the theme song "P.S.
 Red I" for the Japanese release of the animated film, Spider-Man: Into the Spider-Verse, which was released in Japan on March 8, 2019.

 On April 15, 2020, TK released his fourth studio album, 彩脳.
 April 14, 2021, he released his third EP by the name of Yesworld.

 On August 5, 2021, TK releases his first teaser for "egomaniac feedback" compilation album, with release date of Oct 13th, 2021.

 Continuing his solo music project, TK, collaborated with Koshi Inaba of B'z at the start of 2022 to release the single As Long as I Love/Scratch on March 26, 2022.

-At the end of 2022, TK will go on to release his hit song First Death with an official music video, do numerous interviews, and release a live of First Death from the Last Death tour filmed on his birthday, December 23.
+At the end of 2022, TK would go on to release his hit song First Death with an official music video, do numerous interviews, and release a live of First Death from the Last Death tour filmed on his birthday, December 23.